nova-rey/Screaming-Penguin/docs/SP_BIBLE.md

 **Date:** 2025-11-15

 Screaming Penguin was defined as a config-driven, headless-friendly Debian installer delivered as a USB image.
 The v0 scope focuses on x86_64, full-disk wipe installs, and a two-partition USB layout with a read-only boot environment and a writable `/config` partition.
 The design emphasizes safety (no disk guessing, USB protection, erase word confirmation) and repeatability via a prebuilt rootfs tarball.
 Initial documentation (design, roadmap, philosophy, Bible, and agent entrypoint) was specified to anchor all future development steps.

+## Entry 001 — Phase 2 Documentation Framework

+**Date:** 2025-11-16

+Phase 2 was formally defined and documented.
+This phase establishes the initramfs structure, runtime skeleton, and state machine framework for the Screaming Penguin installer.
+No destructive actions are implemented at this stage; the system must only log state transitions and complete a dry run inside QEMU.
+This documentation provides the structural contract required before implementing any real installation logic.